-Like any industry, the world of carpet cleaning has its own terminology, systems and also certifications that offer reassurance for customers.
+Like any industry, the world of professional carpet cleaning has its own terminology, systems and also certifications that offer reassurance for customers.
 As a customer, some of these terms can be a bit baffling and leave you feeling a little uncertain with what’s going on.
 Plus how do you know who is a reputable body?
 Let’s help you understand some of the key carpet cleaning terminology and certifications.

 Carpet cleaning terminology

 Let’s get started with some of the most common terms you will hear relating to carpet cleaning.
-By understanding these, you will feel a bit more confident when getting quotes and ordering services.
+By understanding these, you will feel a bit more confident when getting quotes and ordering carpet cleaning services.

 Blooming is when carpet fibres untwist.
 There’s a few reasons this can happen including through wear and tear but also improper cleaning processes or too much heat applied to dry a carpet.